DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 From looking at the output, it seems that saving our result has worked.
 We can make sure by letting *kiara* 'explain' to us the data that is stored under the alias 'berlin_journals':

 {{ cli("kiara", "data", "explain", "berlin_journals", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}, max_height=240) }}

+## Generating a network graph

+Since what we actually want to do is generating a network graph from our two csv files, we'll have a look at the list of operations again, and it looks like the ``network_graph.import.from_local_files`` one might do what we need.

+But we are not sure.
+Luckily, *kiara* has some ways to give us more information about a operations:

+{{ cli("kiara", "operation", "explain", "network_graph.import.from_local_files", max_height=320, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+The 'inputs' section is most interesting, it's basically the same information we get from running ``kiara run`` without any inputs.
+Using theinformation from that output, and after looking at the headers of our csv files, we can figure out how to assemble our command:

+{{ cli("kiara", "run", "network_graph.import.from_local_files", "edges_path=examples/data/journals/JournalEdges1902.csv", "source_column=Source", "target_column=Target", "nodes_path=examples/data/journals/JournalNodes1902.csv", "nodes_table_index=Id", "--save", "graph=generate_graph_from_csvs.graph", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+!!! note
+    Yes, we could use the nodes table we loaded earlier here.
+But we don't.
+For reasons that have nothing to do with what makes sense here.

+To confirm our graph is stored, let's check the data store:

+{{ cli("kiara", "data", "explain", "generate_graph_from_csvs.graph", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+## Investigating the graph

+Now we might want to have a look at some of the intrinsic properties of our graph.
+For that, we will use the ``network.graph.properties`` module:

+{{ cli("kiara", "run", "network_graph.properties", "graph=value:generate_graph_from_csvs.graph", "--save", "graph_properties_workflow", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+## Finding the shortest path

+Another thing we can do is finding the shortest path between two nodes:

+{{ cli("kiara", "run", "network_graph.find_shortest_path", "graph=value:generate_graph_from_csvs.graph", "source_node=1", "target_node=2", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+That's that, for now.
+This is just a first draft, let me know all the things I should change, explain better, etc.